 For low light situations an open aperture will help you to avoid unnecessarily high ISO values.

-If you have enough light, set a smaller aperture in order to have the whole contour of your silhouette in focus.
+If you have enough light, set a smaller aperture.
+This will allow you to have the whole contour of your silhouette in focus.

-Remember that the larger the aperture is, the shallower the depth of field will be and the more difficult it will become to get a sharp and crisp silhouette image.
+Remember that the larger the aperture is, the shallower the depth of field will be.
+It will be more difficult to get a sharp and crisp silhouette image.

 Shoot in RAW